-SimpleElastix includes a script that automatically downloads and installs all dependencies.
-This is called a 'Super-Build' in CMake terms.
-We only need CMake, git, and a compiler toolchain to compile the SuperBuild.
-Once these have been installed (e.g. sudo apt install cmake git build-essential), we use the following commands to download the code and start the build:
+SimpleElastix includes a script that automatically downloads and install all dependencies so we don't have to install elastix, ITK, GTest or SWIG manually.
+This is called a 'SuperBuild' in CMake terms.
+The only thing we need to compile the SuperBuild is CMake, git and a compiler toolchain.
+To build SimpleElastix with the SuperBuild, we use the following commands to download the code and start the build: